ballerina-platform/module-ballerina-constraint/README.md

 Ballerina types and an API to validate values with respect to the constraints defined in the respective types.

-## Key Features

-- Constraint annotations for `int`, `float`, `decimal`, `string`, array, and date types
-- A `validate` function to check values against their type's constraints
-- Support for custom error messages on validation failures

-## Module Details

 ### Constraint annotations

 This library provides the following annotations on Ballerina types to validate the values created with the respective types.